ZipCPU/wb2axip/README.md

 transaction per clock (pipelined), although [(due to Xilinx's MIG design) the delay may be up to 27 clocks](http://opencores.org/project,wbddr3).
 (Ouch!)

+Since the initial build of the core, I've added the [WB to AXI lite](rtl/wbm2axilite.v) bridge.
+This is also a pipelined bridge, and like the original one it is also formally verified.

 # AXI to Wishbone conversion

 Since the project began, a full-fledged [AXI4 to Wishbone bridge](rtl/axim2wbsp.v) has been added to the project.